 But so few people are talking about the WAAPI!
 My hope is to start a series of posts highlighting the features that are in browsers (and the polyfill) now, exploring why we want this API, and figuring out the nuances.
 Hopefully we will also get more people discussing, and working with, this API.

 We’ll start this exploration by figuring out what it is and what it is trying to accomplish.

 setIntervalintroduced many developers to animations, but it is imprecise and can lead to stuttering animations.

 jQuery.animate()introduced several other developers to animations, but often has performance issues.

 In general, we like it when browsers support as much as they can, and they take over the optimizations.
 Browsers now have

 document.querySelector because we saw the value jQuery provided to select DOM elements.
 So utilities in libraries moved into the browser natively.
 Ideally, we could pack as much animation control at the browser level.
 These libraries can then focus on providing newer features, and the cycle can continue.

 At a former job, we received an email stating that they knew we had too many places to check for company announcements - email, monitors in the office, Yammer, Google Chat, and a intranet/wiki.
 So to solve the problem they announced… they were adding a blog.

 My first thought hearing about the Web Animations API was the same thought I had hearing my company was adding a blog - this will only make things worse.
 Sure enough, the blog didn’t centralize anything, it just added one more place we had to check for news, and it died out.

-So the Web Animations API is new, and starting to be implemented (currently in Chrome and Firefox (behind a flag)) in addition to having a polyfill.
+So the Web Animations API is new, and starting to be implemented (currently in Chrome and Firefox) in addition to having a polyfill.
 Next time we will actually start looking at what it provides developers… with examples!